Paqmind/react-ultimate/README.md

 ![alt tag](/screenshot.png)

 This project aims to provide basic solutions for typical web app tasks.
-Bundling, indexing, pagination, filtering, sorting, CRUD, forms, authorization, tests, lints, isomorphic app, code sharing between server and browser...
+Bundling, indexing, pagination, filtering, sorting, CRUD, forms, authorization, tests, lints, live reloads,np isomorphic app, code sharing between server and browser...
 We're going to solve all such common tasks in a simplified, yet valueable form to provide a starting point for your next project.